oracle-livelabs/database/datapump-xtts-migration/05-initial-backup-restore/initial-backup-restore.md

     </details>

 ## Task 2: Perform initial restore

-In this lab, you simulate a shared NFS drive, so you don't need to move scripts and backups to the target server.
-A shared NFS drive is the recommended solution.

 1. The backup also generated a restore script that you can use on the target database.
 Find the restore script.